Appliances · Resale guide

 Seller’s Guide — How to Maximize Your Carrier 1.5 Ton Split AC Resale

-• Gather All Papers: Have your original purchase bill, warranty card (even if expired), and any annual maintenance contract (AMC) or service records ready.
-This proves authenticity and a history of care, potentially adding ₹1,500-₹3,000.
+- Gather All Papers: Dig out the original purchase bill, warranty card (even if expired), and any annual maintenance records.
+These prove ownership and diligent care, adding ₹1,500-₹3,000 to value.

 Platform Choice: